-Digital Information Security Annual Attestation Statement for the 2014 - 2015 Financial Year for the Office of Transport Safety Investigations
+Digital Information Security Annual Attestation Statement for the 2015 - 2016 Financial Year for the Office of Transport Safety Investigations

-I, Michael Quinn am of the opinion that the Office of Transport Safety Investigations had an Information Security Management System in place during the 2014-2015 financial year that is consistent with the Core Requirements set out in the NSW Government Digital Information Security Policy.
+I, Michael Quinn am of the opinion that the Office of Transport Safety Investigations had an Information Security Management System in place during the 2015-2016 financial year that is consistent with the Core Requirements set out in the Digital Information Security Policy for the NSW Public Sector.

-The controls in place to mitigate identified risks to the digital information and digital information systems of Office of Transport Safety Investigations are adequate.
+The security controls in place to mitigate identified risks to the digital information and digital information systems of Office of Transport Safety Investigations are adequate for the foreseeable future.